Agnes of Montepulciano

-Agnes of Montepulciano (28 January 1268 – 20 April 1317) was a Dominican prioress in medieval Tuscany, who was known as a miracle worker during her lifetime.
+Agnes of Montepulciano, OP (28 January 1268 – 20 April 1317) was a Dominican prioress in medieval Tuscany who was known as a miracle worker during her lifetime.
 She is honored as a saint by the Catholic Church.

 Life

 Agnes was born in 1268 into the noble Segni family in Gracciano, a frazione of Montepulciano, then part of the Papal States.
 At the age of nine, she convinced her parents to allow her to enter a Franciscan monastery of women in the city known as the "Sisters of the Sack", after the rough religious habit they wore.
 They lived a simple contemplative life.
 She received the permission of the pope to be accepted into this life at such a young age, which was normally against Church law.

 In 1281, the lord of the castle of Proceno, a fief of Orvieto, invited the nuns of Montepulciano to send some of their sisters to Proceno to found a new monastery.
 Agnes was among the nuns sent to found this new community.
 At the age of fourteen she was appointed bursar.

 In 1288 Agnes, despite her youth at only 20 years of age, was noted for her devotion to the Blessed Sacrament and deep life of prayer, and was elected as the prioress of the community.
 There she gained a reputation for performing miracles; people suffering from mental and physical ailments seemed cured by her presence.
 She was reported to have "multiplied loaves", creating many from a few on numerous occasions, recalling the Gospel miracle of the loaves and fishes.
 She herself, however, suffered severe bouts of illness which lasted long periods of time.

 In 1306, Agnes was recalled to head the monastery in Montepulciano.
 Agnes reached a high degree of contemplative prayer and is said to have been favoured with many visions.
 After her return, she proceeded to build a church, Santa Maria Novella in Florence, to honour the Blessed Mother, as she felt she had been commanded to do in a mystical vision several years earlier.
 She also had a vision of Dominic Guzman, under the inspiration of which she led the nuns of her monastery to embrace the Rule of St. Augustine as members of the Dominican Order.
 She was frequently called upon to bring peace to the warring families of the city.

 By 1316, Agnes' health had declined so greatly that her doctor suggested taking the cure at the thermal springs in the neighbouring town of Chianciano Terme.
 The nuns of the community prevailed upon her to take his recommendation.
-While many of the other bathers reported being cured of their illnesses, Agnes herself received no benefit from the springs.Yet,Her health failed to such a degree that she had to be carried back to the monastery on a stretcher.
+While many of the other bathers reported being cured of their illnesses, Agnes received no benefit from the springs.
+Her health deteriorated to such a degree that she had to be carried back to the monastery on a stretcher.